ubcecon/computing_and_datascience/continuous_time_methods/tutorials/growth-hjb-implicit.md

 \end{bmatrix}
 $$

-where the non-zero elements above are located in $i-1, i, i+1$th columns respectively.  s
+where the non-zero elements above are located in $i-1, i, i+1$th columns respectively.

 ### Discretization of $u(c)$
 One thing left to find is ${\mathbf{u}}$ at optimal consumption plan $c$.